-Lab Exam Procedure: Each of the two lab exams (Midterm and Final) will cover all material presented in this class (PTHA 1431) and Rehabilitation Techniques (PTHA 2435).
-You will prepare, perform, and document a treatment session or sessions in a video recording simulation room based on given patient scenario(s).
-You will also serve as a patient(s) for a testing classmate(s), and will be graded on your ability to appropriately mimic the expected physical, cognitive, communication, and emotional characteristics indicated by the given patient scenario(s)
+Lab Exam Procedure : Each of the two lab exams (Midterm and Final) will cover all material presented in this class (PTHA 1431) and Rehabilitation Techniques (PTHA 2435).
+You will prepare, record (using supplied body camera), perform, and document a treatment session or sessions in a simulated patient treatment environment based on given patient scenario(s).
+You will also serve as a patient(s) for a testing classmate(s), and will be graded on your ability to appropriately mimic the expected physical, cognitive, communication, and emotional characteristics indicated by the given patient scenario(s).

-Lab Exam Grading: Your grade will be determined by video analysis and analysis of your submitted preparation and documentation - this will be recorded on the SPC PTA Program Lab Exam grading rubric.
+Lab Exam Grading : Your grade will be determined by video analysis and analysis of your submitted preparation and documentation - this will be recorded on the SPC PTA Program Lab Exam grading rubric.
 One retake opportunity will be offered for an initial failing effort (from critical safety incident(s) and/or from an overall score of less than 75%) - a successful retake will result in a maximum score of a 75%.